netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

  Additionally, the error-info tag SHOULD contain a relevant details about the error.

- Finally, the sx:structure defined in {{I-D.draft-ietf-netconf-trace-ctx-extension-02}} SHOULD be present in any error message from the server.
+ Finally, the sx:structure defined in {{I-D.draft-ietf-netconf-trace-ctx-extension}} SHOULD be present in any error message from the server.

 ## Trace Context header versionning

 This extension refers to the {{W3C-Trace-Context}} trace context capability.
 The W3C traceparent and trace-state headers include the notion of versions.
 It would be desirable for a RESTCONF client to be able to discover the one or multiple versions of these headers supported by a server.
 We would like to achieve this goal avoiding the deffinition of new RESTCONF capabilities for each headers' version.

-{{I-D.draft-ietf-netconf-trace-ctx-extension-02}} defines a pair YANG modules that SHOULD be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
+{{I-D.draft-ietf-netconf-trace-ctx-extension}} defines a pair YANG modules that SHOULD be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
 Future updates of this document could include additional YANG modules for new headers' versions.

 # Security Considerations